 At Cal State L.A., her M.A. ethnographic research investigates how activist groups get local communities involved in changes that directly alter the upland and ocean environments in which they live.
 She has also served as secretary of the newly-formed Association of Environmental and Social Justice Advocates, and has volunteered at the annual Great L.A.
 River Clean-Up.

-Under the COAST program, Benavides worked with Professor Kathleen Sullivan to learn advanced qualitative ethnographic methods for researching the political and social justice aspects of natural resource development.
-As a result of COAST, Benavides also has formulated her own uplands social science research project modeled after Sullivan’s marine politics research.
+Under the COAST program, Anna worked with Professor Kathleen Sullivan to learn advanced qualitative ethnographic methods for researching the political and social justice aspects of natural resource development.
+As a result of COAST, Anna also has formulated her own uplands social science research project modeled after Sullivan’s marine politics research.
 She has also been analyzing the Los Angeles River through a sociological interpretative framework.

 Ethan Min Chen (biology)